sambartik/echosphere/protocol.md

    - 0: When the login was successful

 ## 3. Message packet (request/meta packet)
 The purpose of this packet is to deliver messages between communication parties.
 Both server and client send this type of packet.
 However, when the client sends this packet, it is considered to be a request packet and therefore the client must wait for a response.
-This allows the server to reject some of the client messages because of formating issues, etc.
+This allows the server to reject some of the client messages because of formatting issues, etc.
 In the other case, when server is sending this packet, it is considered to be a meta packet and clients that receive it do not respond to it, but rather display it in client's UI.

 ```